 Site purchased by Edmund Woodhouse and flourishes.

-Besides agriculture improvements and the introduction of large scale dairy operations the estate became the social center of the surrounding area and the colony.
+Besides agriculture improvements and the introduction of large scale dairy operations, the estate became the social centre of the surrounding area and the colony.

 Governors and Vice-Royalty were known to attend balls at the Estate and groups from Sydney regularly attended hunting parties on the grounds.

 Following Woodhouse’s death, the estate is transferred to his son and during this period the estate is unsuccessfully used for sheep grazing.

 The Colonial Government resumed 73Ha to construct the open cut canal as part of the Nepean Water Scheme.

 After failed attempts to sell the estate, the Australian Investment Company forecloses on the mortgage.

 Following numerous leasing of the Estate, the Estate is purchased by Major Denzil Macarthur-Onslow and his second wife, Lady Dorothy.